KyhleOhlinger/Vagrant_Kali/README.md

 # Vagrant_Kali

 This is my set up for a base Kali Linux Pentesting VM - Automated using Vagrant and Ansible.
-It Uses the official [Hashicorp Vagrant Box](https://app.vagrantup.com/kalilinux/boxes/rolling) and currently only runs on VirtualBox.
+It uses the official [Hashicorp Vagrant Box](https://app.vagrantup.com/kalilinux/boxes/rolling) and currently only runs on VirtualBox.
 The default credentials for vagrant machines are shown below:

 | Username  | Password  |
 |---|---|